robwakefield/raft/README.md

 # Raft

+See the [project report](report.pdf) for information on the implementation and performance of the algorithm.

 ## Configuration

 In the [Makefile](./Makefile) there are a number of parameters that can be changed in order to simulate different system configurations.